Pugens/ur_simulation_suite/README.md

 Docker requires default selected method to virtualise the robot controller in this repository, and all the files needed to make it work are provided.

+Select one of the following paragraphs based on you own host machine.

 #### Install Docker on Windows
 - Open a command line terminal on windows as  admin (search for `cmd` ):
 - Enable windows subsystems for linux (WSL):